 - government-supported trainees (from DfES and DWP) and

 Figure 2: Annual job densities 2000 to 2016

 Source: ONS Crown copyright

 The Office for National Statistics also produce estimates of public sector and private sector employment based on results from BRES.
 Unlike the other statistics presented here the public and private sectors in this dataset are defined on the basis of the legal status3 of the employer rather than their Standard Industrial Classification (SIC).

-According to this measure, in 2016, 10,700 (15 per cent) of all employees are employed in the public sector in Herefordshire compared to 17 per cent across England.
-However if the public sector is defined on the basis of SIC codes, including ‘public administration and defence; compulsory social security’, ‘education’ and ‘human health and social work’ then it accounts for a much greater proportion – 26 per cent in Herefordshire, similar to England as a whole.
+According to this measure, 11,000 (14 per cent) of all employees are employed in the public sector in Herefordshire compared to 16 per cent across England.
+However if the public sector is defined on the basis of SIC codes, including ‘public administration and defence; compulsory social security’, ‘education’ and ‘human health and social work’ then it accounts for a much greater proportion – 24 per cent in Herefordshire (26 per cent across England).
 Neither definition properly captures the size of the public sector.
 Using the legal definition excludes some public services that are commissioned inthe private sector, whereas defining by industrial classification includes some services such as social care that are funded by the private sector.

 3. The private sector is defined as: company, sole proprietor, partnership and non-profit body or mutual association.
 Public sector employees are those in: public corporations/ nationalised bodies, central government and local authority